Deep backward schemes for high-dimensional nonlinear PDEs: Introduction

 Due to the so called ``curse of dimensionality", the resolution of nonlinear PDEs in high dimension has always been a challenge for scientists.
 Until recently, only the BSDE (Backward Stochastic Differential Equation) approach first developed in \cite{pardoux1990adapted} was avai\-lable to tackle this problem: using the time discretization scheme proposed in \cite{bouchard2004discrete}, some effective algorithms based on regressions manage to solve non linear PDEs in dimension above 4 (see \cite{gobet2005regression,lemor2006rate}).
 However this approach is still not implementable in dimension above 6 or 7 : the number of basis functions used for the regression still explodes with the dimension.

-Quite recently some new methods have been developed for this problem, and three kind of methodologies have emerged: \begin{itemize} \item Some are based on the Feyman-Kac representation of the PDE.
+Quite recently some new methods have been developed for this problem, and several methodologies have emerged: \begin{itemize} \item Some are based on the Feyman-Kac representation of the PDE.
 Branching techniques \cite{henry2016branching} have been studied and shown to be convergent but only for small maturities and some small nonlinearities.
 Some effective techniques based on nes\-ting Monte Carlo have been studied in \cite{warin2018nestingsMC,warin2018monte}: the convergence is proved for semi-linear equations.
-Still based on this Feyman-Kac representation some machine learning techniques permitting to solve a fixed point problem have been used recently in \cite{chan2018machine}: numerical results show that it is efficient and some partial demonstrations justify why it is effective. \item Another class of methods is based on the BSDE approach and the curse of dimensionality issue is partially avoided by using some machine learning techniques. \cite{han2017overcoming,weinan2017deep} propose a deep learning based technique called \emph{Deep BSDE}.
-Based on an Euler discretization of the forward underlying SDE $\Xc_t$, the idea is to view the BSDE as a forward SDE, and the algorithm tries to learn the values $u$ and $z$ $=$ $\sigma\trans Du$ at each time step of the Euler scheme by minimizing a global loss function between the forward simulation of $u$ till maturity $T$ and the target $g(\Xc_T)$. \item At last, using some machine learning representation of the solution, \cite{sirignano2018dgm} proposes to use the automatic numerical differentiation of the solution to solve the PDE on a finite domain. \end{itemize}
+Still based on this Feyman-Kac representation some machine learning techniques permitting to solve a fixed point problem have been used recently in \cite{chan2018machine}: numerical results show that it is efficient and some partial demonstrations justify why it is effective. \item Multilevel Picard methods have been developed in \cite{hutetal18} and \cite{hutzenthaler2018overcoming} with algorithms based on Picard iterations, multi-level techniques and automatic differentiation.
+These methods permit to handle some high dimensional PDEs with non linearity in $u$ and its gradient $D_x u$, with convergence results as well as numerous numerical examples showing their efficiency in high dimension. \item Another class of methods is based on the BSDE approach and the curse of dimensionality issue is partially avoided by using some machine learning techniques.
+The pioneering papers \cite{han2017overcoming,weinan2017deep} propose a neural-networks based technique called \emph{Deep BSDE}, which was the first serious attempt for using machine learning methods to solve high dimensional PDEs.
+Based on an Euler discretization of the forward underlying SDE $\Xc_t$, the idea is to view the BSDE as a forward SDE, and the algorithm tries to learn the values $u$ and $z$ $=$ $\sigma\trans Du$ at each time step of the Euler scheme by minimizing a global loss function between the forward simulation of $u$ till maturity $T$ and the target $g(\Xc_T)$.
+This deep learning approximation has been extended to the case of fully nonlinear PDE and second order BSDE in \cite{becketal19}. \item At last, using some machine learning representation of the solution, \cite{sirignano2018dgm} proposes with the so-called Deep Galerkin Method to use the automatic numerical differentiation of the solution to solve the PDE on a finite domain.
+The authors prove the convergence of their method but without information on the rate of convergence. \end{itemize}